+School-based Assessment 70%

+- Creating Text 40%

-- Creating Text 40%- Responding to Text 30%
+- Responding to Text 30%

+External Assessment 30%

 - Language Stud

 Students critically and creatively engage in a variety of types of texts including novels, film, media, poetry and drama texts.
 Students create texts, selecting language suitable to audience.
 They analytically respond to texts with a focus on how creators of texts use language and stylistic features to make meaning.